deuch/AzureOpenAI-Simple-Apps/SimpleChat/README.md

     Please refer and configure your settings as described in the [Environment variables](#environment-variables) section.

-2. Install the python dependencies with the command `pip install -r requirements.txt`.
-This will install the needed librairies (Flask, openai ...)
+2. Install the python dependencies with those commands (This will install the needed librairies (Flask, openai ...)) :
+    - `pip install -r requirements.txt` For azure openai 0.28.1 api version
+    - `pip install -r requirements-AOAI-1.txt` For azyreopenai 1.3.6 api version

-3. Start the app with `python app.py`
+3. Start the app with :
+    - `python app.py` For openai 0.28.1 api version
+    - `python app-aoai-1.x.py` For openai 0.28.1 api version

 4. You can see the local running app at http://127.0.0.1:5000.